gturner-kw/nx-apollo-nest-remix-example/README.md

 Finally, let's merge in our base tsconfig into the one created for remix.
 See [apps/remix-bff/tsconfig.json](apps/remix-bff/tsconfig.json).

+Lastly, let's clean up `package.json` by moving the scripts to `project.json` as targets.
+See [apps/remix-bff/project.json](apps/remix-bff/project.json).

 OK, we have enough to launch the server (in watch mode):

 ```sh